Western Run–Belfast Road Historic District

-Western Run–Belfast Road Historic District is a national historic district at Lutherville, Baltimore County, Maryland, United States.
-It is a largely agricultural area was first settled in the 18th century and is a natural extension of the Worthington Valley Historic District.
-It includes the village of Butler forming a small commercial crossroads with its general store, post office, and firehouse.
+Western Run–Belfast Road Historic District is a national historic district in Cockeysville, Baltimore County, Maryland, United States.
+It is a largely agricultural area and was first settled in the 18th century as a natural extension of the Worthington Valley Historic District.
+It includes the village of Butler forming a small commercial crossroads with its general store, post office, and community firehouse.

 It was added to the National Register of Historic Places in 1979.